IMF told that amid 'new mediocre' no room for mistakes by central banks

 In a bid to shore up finances and punish companies that arbitrage tax regimes, governments pushed ahead with plans to improve tax collection.

-The IMF meeting comes as the Bank of Japan looks poised to extend its money printing programme, known as quantitative easing, as it stares down the barrel of a fifth year of recession.
+The IMF meeting comes as the Bank of Japan looks poised to extend its money printing program, known as quantitative easing, as it stares down the barrel of a fifth year of recession.

 The European Central Bank is also expected to extend quantitative easing, while the two major central banks closest to raising rates, the U.S. Federal Reserve and the Bank of England, are holding their fire.